-Now that you’ve finished your Permaculture Design Certificate Course, what’s next?
+Now that you’ve finished your PDC, what’s next?

-- Frame your certificate.
-It welcomes you into the permaculture community and is important.
+It welcomes you into the permaculture community and is meaningful.

-- Volunteer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
-Intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.
-Keep track of dates, location, hours, and leaders/teachers.
+Offer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
+If your lifestyle permits, intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.

 Attend conferences, classes, and gatherings in botany, social justice, teacher trainings, rainwater harvesting, edible forest gardens, time banking, green building, etc.

 Consider organizing and enriching your continuing education through the Diploma of Permaculture Design program.